-Since the church is very bare, with practically no statues or paintings, the most eye catching aspect of the temple are its blue benches on a maroon coloured carpet.
+Since the church is very bare, with practically no statues or paintings, the most eye-catching aspect of the temple is its blue benches on a maroon coloured carpet.
 The walls are spotless and the windows let in a lot of light because these are not stained-glass.

 Canongate Kirk is the Royal Family’s favourite church.
-When they stay in Edinburgh, you'll see them in the temple, on the front rows that are reserved for them.
+When they stay in Edinburgh, you'll see them in attendance, on the front rows that are reserved for them.

 The small St Margaret’s Chapel located in Edinburgh Castle was founded in honour of the mother of King David, Princess Margaret.
 It is the oldest surviving building in Edinburgh.

 Tron Kirk is an old Presbyterian church.
 It was established during the seventeenth century and was the main parish church in Edinburgh from 1648 until 1952.
-It was named “Tron Church” because the temple was located besides a weighing beam (tron in Scots), which was normally used in the town's marketplaces, one of which was located in the Royal Mile.
+It was named “Tron Church” because the temple was located beside a weighing beam (tron in Scots), which was normally used in the town's marketplaces, one of which was on the Royal Mile.

 In 1824 a great fire destroyed the bell tower, but it was reconstructed so well that visitors will hardly notice that it was built two hundred years later.

-Tron Kirk was closed as a church in 1952 and was then used as a tourist information centre during a little while until it was transformed into a Victorian market.
+Tron Kirk was closed as a church in 1952 and was then used as a tourist information centre for a little while until it was transformed into a Victorian market.